 Bockwood Park: Among the medium-sized proposed parks, this park would be one of the most important in order to secure an equitable distribution of park benefits.
-It is on the irregular, cliff-like ledges at the north border of the tableland in the southeastern part of the city.
+It is on the irregular, cliff-like ledges at the north border of the table-land in the southeastern part of the city.
 It lies just between the two and a half and three mile circles and about one and one-third miles east of Manito Park.
-It and three mile circles and about one and one-third miles east of Manito Park.
-It includes a sufficient area of moderately level land for a ball feld and for lawn games.
+It includes a sufficient once of mederately level level for a ball fold and for lever and three mile circles and about one and one-third miles east of Manito Fark.
+It includes a sufficient area of moderately level land for a ball field and for lawn games.
 It commands fine views over the city and across the Spokane Valley.
 Although there are now few houses in the vicinity of this park, it is evident that it will, before many years, be surrounded by a large population.
 Part of it has been subdivided, but no streets have as yet been cut through it.
 It is accessible at present by Southeast Boulevard, which passes along its west side.
 The nearest street railway at present is about half a mile north of it, but a projected line will probably terminate at its west boundary.

-For the first few years a sufficient improgramment of it will be to have a public
+For the first few years a sufficient improvement of it will be to have a public

-For the first few years a sufficient improvement of it will be to have a public shelter-house and a keeper's cottage, a few walks in the rocky portion, and a cleaning and grassing among the trees of the flatter parts of it, to fit it for strollcleaning and grassing among the trees of the flatter parts of it, to fit it for strolling, picnicking, and lawn games.
+For the first few years a sufficient improvement of it will be to have a public shelter house and a keeper's cottage, a few walks in the rocky portion, and a cleaning and grassing among the trees of the flatter parts of it, to fit it for strollcleaning and grassing among the trees of the flatter parts of it, to fit it for stroll-ing, picnicking, and lawn games.
 Later, a drive may be built, winding through it, and more walks may be added, and apparatus for various children's recreations, such as swings, seesaws, a wading pool, sand boxes and the like, may be installed.
 A little planting is desirable at the beginning to make the rough portions more interesting, but this should be of hardy varieties requiring little care and expense for irrigation after it is once established.
 It would be well to plant some hardy deciduous trees, particularly in the borders, to relieve the monotony of the pines: but not a great deal can be done in this way, with due regard for economy, until after the plans have been carefully studied, and even then some planting should be left until the drives and walks have been constructed.
+Some small existing swamps can be turned into charming little lakes, if a suf-ficient supply of water can be spared from the city water mains.
+Water surfaces are always attractive in public parks, but particularly so in climates so dry in summer as Spokane.